exasol/azure-data-factory-functions/doc/user_guide.md

 Select 'POST' as the Method.
 Click in the body.

-An option to ''Add dynamic content' will appear.
+An option to 'Add dynamic content' will appear.

 While you could just copy paste the JSON body for the request below in the Body field I prefer pasting and working with it in the dynamic content tab because it's easier to format and you get an editor of sorts.